Grand Ring Road Stops: Westfjords, Glaciers & Golden Circle Road Trip

 Your Iceland tour includes tickets for the Baldur ferry, which provides a scenic and efficient way to reach the remote Westfjords.
 The approximately three-hour crossing departs from Stykkishólmur on the Snæfellsnes Peninsula and sails through Breiðafjörður Bay, passing countless small islands.
 Your rental car travels with you on the ferry, making the transition seamless.
 The crossing itself is an experience, offering opportunities to spot seals lounging on rocky outcrops, seabirds wheeling overhead, and occasionally whales in the distance.
 This maritime journey saves significant driving time while providing stunning views of Iceland's dramatic coastline and island-studded waters.
 The Westfjords are one of Iceland's most spectacular and least-visited regions, and including them in your Iceland road trip creates a truly comprehensive experience.
 The ferry booking and coordination are handled for you as part of your tour package.

 Yes!
 While this Iceland tour already includes comprehensive sightseeing across all regions, you can significantly enhance your journey by adding optional activities at checkout.
 Popular additions include glacier hiking at Skaftafell or Snæfellsjökull, boat tours on Jökulsárlón glacier lagoon to get close to enormous icebergs, whale watching from Húsavík or Akureyri, horseback riding on Icelandic horses through dramatic landscapes, soaking in geothermal baths like the Blue Lagoon or Mývatn Nature Baths, exploring lava caves and tunnels, kayaking along coastal fjords, ice cave tours in winter, and super jeep excursions onto glacier ice caps.
+Visit the Hvítserkur Sea Stack.
 The beauty of 17-day Iceland road trips is that you have time to add multiple activities without disrupting your itinerary or feeling rushed.
 The strategic multi-night stays in locations like Mývatn and Egilsstaðir make it easy to add full-day excursions.
 Many travelers customize their Iceland tours with 4-6 optional activities, creating the perfect balance of independent exploration and guided adventures.

 Absolutely!
 This 17-day Iceland road trip is excellent for families because the relaxed pacing prevents the exhaustion common with shorter Iceland tours.
 Children benefit from not feeling rushed every day, having time to play at beaches and explore natural areas at their own speed.
 The self-drive format means you can take breaks whenever kids need them, stop for snacks or bathroom breaks, and adjust your daily schedule based on everyone's energy levels.
 Many attractions are naturally engaging for children, including walking behind waterfalls, seeing icebergs floating in lagoons, watching geysers erupt, exploring black sand beaches, and spotting wildlife like puffins, seals, and potentially whales.
 The two-day stay in Reykjavík gives families time to visit child-friendly museums, enjoy local swimming pools (a favorite Icelandic pastime), and simply relax.
 Among Iceland self-drive tours, this extended itinerary provides families the flexibility and comfort needed for a successful multi-generational adventure.

-It’s best to book your trip at least a few weeks before you travel.
-This gives us enough time to organize your preferred accommodation and itinerary.
-For this reason, we’re unable to accept bookings with less than 1 week’s notice.
+Booking at least a few weeks before your travel date gives us enough time to confirm your preferred accommodation and finalize your itinerary.
+We are unable to accept bookings with less than one week’s notice.

-You have to be at least 20 years old to rent a car in Iceland, or 23 years old for larger vehicles like jeeps and vans.
-You’ll need to have held a valid driver’s license for at least 1 year and present a credit card when you collect your car.
+Most international driving licenses are accepted in Iceland.
+You need to be at least 20 years old to rent a standard car, or 23 years old for larger vehicles like 4x4s and vans, and you must have held a valid license for at least one year.
+You will also need to present a credit card in the main renter’s name when collecting your vehicle.

 One good thing to know is that some attractions in the Westfjords are only accessible via gravel roads.
 These are generally not a problem, but you should drive more slowly and look out for potholes.